pieter-degroote/UltimateKEYS-testing/README.md

 For Linux&nbsp;: &nbsp;**`sw-variant-linux`**
 For MSKLC (Compact Edition)&nbsp;: &nbsp;**`sw-variant-msklc`**

-## 'Caps Lock mod' variant
+## Caps Lock modifications

-This modification features a 'second Right Alt' (AltGr) key via 'Caps Lock'.
+These modifications feature a second 'Right Alt' (AltGr) or 'Backspace' key via 'Caps Lock'.
-The 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.
+The classic 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.
-See the folder **`autohotkey-capslock-mod`** for instructions.
+See the folder **`autohotkey-capslock-mods`** for instructions.

 ## Modifications for US-International keyboard layout